Kloudless/meeting-scheduler/README.md

 Refer to [Event List](#event-list) for available events and data provided for each event.

-### Save connected account's access token
+### Save the Connected Account's Access Token

-Make sure you have [configured Trusted Domain for your app](#setup-trusted-domains-for-your-kloudless-app), otherwise your app won't receive access tokens.
+Make sure you have [setup trusted domains for your app](#setup-trusted-domains-for-your-kloudless-app), otherwise your app won't receive access tokens.

 To receive the connected account's access token from your app, add an event